Arizona House bill hits banks that refuse gun firm business

 “It’s a stretch to suggest that this is a Second Amendment issue," Kaprosy said.
 "This is a political issue in which banks and other businesses are innocent bystanders, frankly, in a war of words and culture that is going on outside the banks.”

-The committee voted along party lines with no Democratic support to approve the bill, which now heads to the full House after a routine Rules Committee review.
+The committee voted along party lines, 6-4, with no Democratic support.
+The bill now heads to the full House after a routine review by another committee.

-Other firearms-related bills are making their way through the Legislature this year.
-Among them are two that passed House on Thursday that would loosen gun laws by allowing firearms in libraries and many other public buildings and by permitting loaded weapons to be carried in vehicles on school grounds.
+Two more firearms-related bill that passed the Arizona House on Thursday would loosen gun laws by allowing firearms in libraries and many other public buildings and by permitting loaded weapons to be carried in vehicles on school grounds.

-Arizona already has some of the least restrictive gun laws in the nation, allowing anyone legally allowed to own a gun to carry a firearm without a permit, making permits exceptionally easy to obtain and allowing private sales without a background check.
+Arizona already has some of the least restrictive gun laws in the nation, allowing anyone legally allowed to own a gun to carry a firearm without a permit, making permits for concealed carry exceptionally easy to obtain and allowing private gun sales without background checks.

+Associated Press writer Jonathan J. Cooper in Phoenix contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.